Blog

 • If choosing between providers, TK has the best English-language service and digital tools

-• Use university health centers for free basic consultations before visiting external doctors
+• Use university health centres for free basic consultations before visiting external doctors

 Frequently Asked Questions